-Popular with landscapers and designers since their introduction, Drift Roses add color to the
+Popular with landscapers and designers since their introduction, Drift Roses add color to the garden in the heat of summer.

 The small dark green foliage is similar to that of a miniature rose.
 Their smaller mature size is 2 x 2' and can be trimmed in early spring to maintain form if necessary.
 Drift Roses are a cold hardy groundcover useful for filling gaps in the front of the border.
 They really make a statement when used in large groupings.